ewolff/microservice-linkerd/HOW-TO-RUN.md

 ## Adding another Microservice

 There is another microservice in the sub directory `microservice-linkerd-bonus`.
+This microservice shows how you can add another microservice to the system without sharing the build infrastructure.
+So for example you can change the Java version or Spring Boot version of this microservice without any impact on the other microservices.
 To add the microservice to your system you can do the following:

 * Change to the directory `microservice-linkerd-bonus` and run `./mvnw clean